eljeko/confluent-platform-e2e-opentelemetry-with-outbox-debezium-connector-mongodb/README.md

 # Start the environment

-You can choose to start with telemetry active also for conenct:
+You can choose to start with telemetry active also for connect:

 ```
 scripts/bootstrap-cdc-mongo.sh